Last Updated on September 3, 2023 by Samantha Harris

 What Is a Tortoise’s Strongest Sense?

-A tortoise’s strongest sense is a tie between their sense of touch and smell.
-Those two are their most developed senses because the other senses have certain weaknesses, at least in comparison to humans.
+A tortoise’s most effective senses are touch and smell.
+Other senses have certain weaknesses and limitations, at least in comparison to humans.